A Complete Digital Nomad Guide To Barcelona

 Public transport is probably your best bet to navigate and get around the city.
 The integrated, highly-connected public transport system in Barcelona is seen as one of the best in the continent.
 It consists of bus, tram, FGC, and Metro services.

 The metro system of the city is a broad network of connections through an underground subway.
-Depending on your zone, you can get an unlimited travel pass for a month called the T-usual that starts at €40 and lets you travel within the zone on the twelve lines spanning the city.
+Depending on your zone, you can get an unlimited travel pass for a month called the T-usual that can start at €40 and lets you travel within the zone on the twelve lines spanning the city.

 Apart from the metro, Barcelona runs more than 1000 buses on over 100 routes connecting different districts.